Ruby

 Build the following methods in your linked list class:

-4. #head returns the first node in the list
+4. #head should return the value of the first node in the list.
+If the list is empty, it should return nil.

 8. #contains?(value) returns true if the passed in value is in the list and otherwise returns false.

 10. #to_s represent your LinkedList objects as strings, so you can print them out and preview them in the console.
-The format should be: ( value ) -> ( value ) -> ( value ) -> nil
+If the list is empty, it should return an empty string.
+The format should be: ( value ) -> ( value ) -> ( value ) -> nil.

 Extra credit